Three years have passed since NASA’s DART probe hit the asteroid Dimorphos. An impact that shortened its…

 Electron and positron combine into a gamma ray photon

-Update 21/7 2019: Some new findings shed additional light on what goes on inside thunderstorms.
-Most interestingly, gamma-rays appear immediately before the main flash, but after a preceding faint glow.
-The sequence of events appear to be as follows:
+New findings shed additional light on what goes on inside thunderstorms.
+Most interestingly, gamma-rays appear immediately before the main flash.
+But only after a preceding faint glow.

 - A current is induced in the atmosphere (dark mode or faint glow)